johannawaern/GoatyNews/README.md

 - Style your page.
 - Code follows Technigo’s code guidelines.
 - Site should have a header, a main news article, a grid of news articles.
-- Submit a link to your published webpage.
 - Contribute by helping others with this project on Stack Overflow.
 - If selected; demo your solution for your team.